gnois/luaty/README.md

 Limitations
 ---
-As `var` are used as keyword to replace `local`, Luaty could not compile codes that use them as identifiers.
+As `var` is treated as a keyword to replace `local`, Luaty could not compile codes that use them as identifiers.
 It is an opinionated tradeoff as `local` is one of the most used keywords in Lua.

 Eg: